Applying for SCC Scholarships

 Community Scholarships

-These scholarships are awarded from organizations outside of Spartanburg Community Collegeand have separate applications.
+These scholarships are awarded by organizations outside of Spartanburg Community College and have separate applications.
 If awarded, these scholarships are administered through SCC's Business Office.

 Emergency and Book Funds

-We have emergency assistance for students who find themselves in financial hardship for reasons beyong their control (found in the links below).
+We have emergency assistance for students who find themselves in financial hardship for reasons beyond their control (found in the links below).
 Please feel free to contact our office if you have questions.

 Emergency funds are not awarded during the summer semester without a recommendation from a faculty member or a Success Coach.

 Book/materials assistance is restricted to summer courses required by your program of study.
 AA and AS programs do not require summer classes.
-Book assitnance will still be available to students who live in Cherokee County, through the Rufus H. Foster Cherokee Book Book Fund.
+Book assistance will still be available to students who live in Cherokee County through the Rufus H. Foster Cherokee Book Fund.

 If you find you don't qualify for the funds available through the SCC Foundation, the AIM Center may be an option for financial assistance.